puppetlabs/puppet-docs/source/pe/2.0/cloudprovisioner_overview.markdown

 =====================================

-Puppet Enterprise provides you with the capability to provision, manage and configure VMWare virtual machines and Amazon Web Services EC2 instances.
+Puppet Enterprise provides you with the capability to provision, configure and manage VMware virtual machines and Amazon Web Services EC2 instances.
 It allows you to create and bootstrap virtual machines, classify those machines in your Puppet Enterprise environment, install Puppet Enterprise on them and automatically add them to your